Academic Catalog

 Financial Aid Disbursement Schedule

-Financial disbursements will be authorized for payment at the end of week four (4) of the semester and every first Friday in the months following.
+Federal Pell and SEOG grants will be authorized for payment at the end of week four (4) of the semester.
 Federal financial aid funds will only be issued to students who have a completed financial aid file.
 Financial Aid files that are completed after the first scheduled disbursement date will be paid out on the next scheduled financial aid disbursement date.
 Pell grants are paid once per semester unless the student requests more disbursements or another funding source pays for the student’s tuition, books, and fees.

 If a student’s FAFSA application is selected for verification, no funds shall be issued from Title IV federal financial aid sources until verification is completed.
 If selected, students will be notified by the Financial Aid Office.